vicsyl/Experiments/extra_correspondences_arkit.md

-# Extra correspondences as first class citizens
+# Extra correspondences as first class citizens in the ARKitScenes dataset

 * Experiments comparing baseline with version with extra correspondences between center of top-face (3D BB) and the midpoint of the top line segment (2D BB)

-# ARKitScenes

 ## At most 1 degree deviation from gravity

 ### D2Px